litecart/litecart/STANDARD.md

 ## Code Compliance

- - PHP code must comply with minimum PHP 5.6+ E_STRICT.
+ - PHP code must comply with PHP standards no earlier than 5.6+ E_STRICT.

  - HTML code must comply with HTML 5.